We are dedicated to changing the face of tech.

 graphic showing someone giving a gift

 Through our industry partnerships, we’ve created thousands of career opportunities for the codebar community.
-80% of our community members felt that the skills acquired through codebar would help them find a job in the tech industry, with 1/3 going on to secure a job.
+85% of our community members felt that the skills acquired through codebar would help them find a job in the tech industry.

 In return, tech companies have gained access to a diverse talent pool of skilled individuals who bring fresh ideas, innovative thinking, and a passion for growth - while enriching teams with their unique perspectives and varied life experiences.